Anthony Berenstein

-Anthony Berenstein (born 2 March 1997) is a Dutch professional footballer who plays as a left-back.
+Anthony Berenstein (born 2 March 1997) is a Dutch professional footballer who plays as a left-back for amateur side Unicum Lelystad.

 Club career

 He made his professional debut in the Eerste Divisie for FC Dordrecht on 5 August 2016 in a game against FC Oss.
 He afterwards played for Magreb '90.

 In February 2018, Berenstein signed with FC Volendam after a successful trial, initially joining the reserve team.
 He made his debut for the first team on 30 March 2018 in a 2–2 draw against Cambuur, in which he scored his first goal.

 Berenstein joined Telstar in May 2019, signing a one-year contract with an option for two more years.
 He made his competitive debut for the club on 16 August 2019 on the second matchday of the Eerste Divisie season, starting in a 1–0 away win over FC Den Bosch.

 On 26 July 2022, Berenstein signed a one-year contract with Derde Divisie club GVVV.
+He later played for Batavia '90 and joined Unicum Lelystad in 2025.